Azure/iot-sdk-longhaul/docs/pairing.md

 ## Unpairing
 When a device wishes to unpair with a service app, it can simply replace `properties/reported/thief/pairing/serviceRunId` with a new value or with `null`.
-When the service app sees that this value has changed, it
+When the service app sees that this value has changed, it will consider the device to be "unpaird" and stop working with that device.